dlra/dlra.github.io/README.md

 # London Parks
 Since living in London I've come to love its parks.
 They come in all different shapes and sizes and terrains, and have different things to offer.
-I'll try to cover a few of them, and give reasons for why I like them.
+I'll try to cover a few of them, give reasons for why I like them and display all this on my <a href="https://dlra.github.io>one pager</a>.

 ## Layout
 The idea is, after an intro, to be able to scroll down and go through each park one-by-one.
 The functionality will be simple: